symbol/symbol-docs/source/getting-started/setup-workstation.rst

 **Catapult Server nodes** (layer 1) build the peer-to-peer blockchain network. **Catapult Rest nodes** (layer 2) provide the API gateway that the applications may use to access the blockchain and its features.

-You are going to run a private chain for learning purposes using Catapult Service Bootstrap in less than 5 minutes.
+You are going to run a private chain for learning purposes using |catapult-service-bootstrap|.
 This service runs Catapult server instances and Catapult REST nodes locally.

 1. Make sure you have `docker`_ and `docker-compose`_ installed before running the following commands: